Go to page content

 and

-It is possible for one person to have both the alcoholic and non-alcoholic form of fatty liver disease.
-Alcohol use can strain the liver and increase the risk of advanced liver disease in non-alcoholic fatty liver disease, even if your alcohol consumption does not exceed the general consumption risk limits.
+It is possible for one person to have both the alcoholic and metabolic dysfunction–associated steatotic liver disease.
+Alcohol use can strain the liver and increase the risk of advanced liver disease in metabolic dysfunction–associated steatotic liver disease, even if your alcohol consumption does not exceed the general consumption risk limits.

-In Finland, just like in other Western countries, non-alcoholic fatty liver disease is more common than alcoholic fatty liver disease.
+In Finland, just like in other Western countries, metabolic dysfunction–associated steatotic liver disease is more common than alcoholic fatty liver disease.
 It is caused by obesity, especially abdominal obesity.
 However, even a person of normal weight can get fatty liver.
-The abbreviation of non-alcoholic fatty liver disease is NAFLD.
+The abbreviation of metabolic dysfunction–associated steatotic liver disease is MAFLD.

 The disposition to the build-up of fat in the liver is individual.
 Based on hereditary disposition, in some people, overweight or extra fat is more liable to build up in the abdominal cavity, internal organs and, specifically, liver.